akiyamaethan/d3/PLAN.md

 [X] Update player position and recenter map after each move [X] Maintain dynamic rendering of grid cells

-PHASE 7: TOKEN REFACTOR
+PHASE 2: TOKEN REFACTOR
-[] Implement grid cell data type to separate logical cells from leaflet layers [] Ensure off-screen cells are forgotten to enable farming [] Ensure cells are still spawning/despawning as necessary
+[X] Implement grid cell data type to separate logical cells from leaflet layers [X] Ensure off-screen cells are forgotten to enable farming [X] Ensure cells are still spawning/despawning as necessary

-PHASE 8: WIN CONDITION
+PHASE 3: WIN CONDITION
-[] Set win threshold to 64 (for testing)
+[X] Set win threshold to 64 (for testing)
-[] Ensure crafting logic still functions and player can craft up to 64 [] Display "You Win" if player crafts a 64 token
+[X] Ensure crafting logic still functions and player can craft up to 64 [X] Display "You Win" if player crafts a 64 token
-[] Allow player to reset gamestate after victory
+[X] Allow player to reset gamestate after victory